In-line Outlet Bacteria Filter for CPAP/BiPAP (5 Pack)

 An example of a bacteria filter is shown below.
 Follow by an image showing how it installed.

 I have used the nasal pillow version of this mask for 10 years.
-Since Breeze discontinued the pillow version I more...
+Since Breeze discontinued the pillow version I tried this mask.
+It is TERRIBLE!
+Leaks, uncomfortable, hard to adjust.
+Bring back the nasal pillow version PLEASE. more...

 Install it and you will suffer suffocation due to air blockage